YixiangCh/re-SinGAN/README.md

 > we analyze the reproducibility of SinGAN.
 In assessing the SinGAN model, we analyze its ability about random sample images generation of different start scales when trained on a specific image and high-resolution image generation when trained on a low-resolution image.

 In this repository, we include our reproduction code and data for SinGAN experiments.
-This code has been modified from the data used in the official project
+This code has been modified from the data used in the [official project](https://github.com/tamarott/SinGAN).
+For more applications, please see [official project](https://github.com/tamarott/SinGAN).

 ## Code